revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- Git repository holds all of the commits (snapshot of all your files at a point in time) that have been made.
+- Git repository holds all of the commits (snapshots of all your files at a point in time) that have been made.
 - We can access the commit history with the below command.

 ```